LGBTQ theatre

-LGBTQ theatre (also known as gay theatre, lesbian theatre or queer theatre) is theatre that is based on the lives of gay and lesbian people and their culture.
-Some LGBTQ theatre is specifically about the experiences of gay men or lesbian women.
-Collectively, LGBTQ theatre forms part of LGBTQ culture.
+LGBTQ theatre (also known as gay, lesbian, or queer theatre) is based on the lives of LGBTQ people and their culture.
+Subsets of LGBTQ theatre may focus on the experiences of specific populations, such as gay men, lesbians, or trans people.
+Collectively, LGBTQ theatre forms a part of LGBTQ culture.

 Famous examples of LGBTQ theatre include the musical Rent by Jonathan Larson and the play Bent by Martin Sherman.

-Performance of Rent, an example of LGBTQ theatre.

 History of LGBTQ theatre

 Ancient Greece

-In Ancient Greece, homosexuality was considered normal and was even promoted in some settings.
+In Ancient Greece, homosexuality was considered normal and was promoted in some settings.
 In Thebes, it was actively practiced and legally "incentivized".
-The theater was considered a "tool to promote society's values" and homosexuality was showcased in these plays.
+The theater was considered a "tool to promote society's values", and homosexuality was showcased in these plays.
 In Aristophanes' play The Knights, the protagonist Agoracritus openly admits to having been a "passive" partner.
 In another one of Aristophanes' plays, Thesmophoriazusae, the character of Euripides directs what could be seen as homophobic comments to his colleague Agathon.
 Other characters in the play ridicule his behavior and point out their obsession with masculinity.
 As the play is a comedy, many have interpreted the character as humorous.
-A theorized example of homosexuality in the Iliad is Achilles and Patroclus.
-Historians and contemporaries theorize that the characters had a more than platonic relationship.
-The story of Achilles and Patroclus was portrayed in William Shakespeare's play, Troilus and Cressida.

 Pre-20th century

-Due to both social and legal discrimination, the homosexual experience was hidden from theatrical audiences in the centuries following the downfall of Ancient Greece and leading up to the 20th century.
-Theatre during that time period is not known to have openly expressed any LGBTQ themes or ideas, although there were LGBTQ playwrights before 1900, such as Oscar Wilde (1854–1900), who imbued their theatrical works with their personality while keeping their sexual orientation a secret.
-Throughout the 18th and 19th centuries, the idea of homosexuality was not only stigmatized but also criminalized in many places around the world.
-In the UK, the punishment for any act of sodomy was execution.
+Due to both social and legal discrimination, LGBTQ themes were hidden from theatrical audiences in the centuries following the downfall of Ancient Greece and leading up to the 20th century.
+However, there are examples of LGBTQ playwrights before 1900, such as Oscar Wilde (1854–1900), who imbued their theatrical works with their personality while keeping their sexual orientation a secret.
+Throughout the 18th and 19th centuries, the idea of homosexuality was not only stigmatized, but also criminalized in many places around the world.
+In the UK before 1861, the punishment for the act of sodomy was execution.
 Additionally, there was a shift in the understanding of homosexuality in the 18th century where to "commit sodomy" became no longer simply an act but a larger stain on one's entire identity, making one a "sodomite".
-It would have been incredibly dangerous for playwrights, actors, producers, or anyone involved in a theatrical production to put on a play with gay characters during those years.
+It would have been incredibly dangerous for playwrights, actors, producers, or anyone involved in a theatrical production to put on a play with homosexual characters during those years.

 However, gender-bending has a long theatrical tradition.
 In the era of Shakespeare, men would play women's roles in theatre.
 Women were not allowed to be actors, so men would dress up like women to portray female characters in the plays.
-This continued until the 19th century when the popularization of opera allowed women to access the world of theater.
+This continued until the 19th century, when the popularisation of opera allowed women to act on stage.